erfianugrah/revista-3/README.md

    bun install
    ```

-   This will install all required dependencies including:
+   This installs:
    - Astro v5.5.3
    - Tailwind CSS v4.0.8
    - React v19.0.0
-   - MDX v4.2.1 and other utilities
+   - MDX v4.2.1 and other dependencies

 3. Run the development server:
    ```